elinsoftware/servicenow-react/README.md

 ```

 This completes development environment setup and you can run the application by `npm start`.

-> User name and password required for development environment only, while you're building the application locally.
+> User name and password required for development environment only.
 You don't need to provide credentials when deploying the app into ServiceNow.

+## ServiceNow deployment
+To deploy the application into ServiceNow you need to perform the following steps:
+1. Build the applicaiton by executing `npm run build`.
+2. Save JS and CSS files from Build folder as _Style Sheets_ in ServiceNow.
+3. Save HTML file from Build folder as a UI page.
+Update references to JS/CSS correspondingly.

+You can find more details in [this article](https://medium.com/@pishchulin/react-application-in-servicenow-8bdbb1e69c0c).